 The fourth essential precondition of a claim to restitution for unjust enrichment – “whether there are any reasons why, even where [an enrichment] can be regarded as ‘unjust’, restitution should nevertheless be denied to the plaintiff” – essentially focuses upon the availability of defences.
 These can be grouped into four broad categories: (i) those which deny an essential element of the principle against unjust enrichment, ie, those which answer one of the first three enquires in the defendant’s favour; (ii) those which would deny restitution even if the terms of the first three enquiries were answered in the plaintiff’s favour; (iii) those which are examples in the context of restitution for unjust enrichment of defences more generally in the law; and (iv) those which exemplify the application of a strong public policy.

 In some cases, a strong public policy explicitly buttresses the application of a recognised defence in one of the first three categories.
 For example, the public interest in the security of the public purse underpinned a strong application of the defence of change of position in Murphy v Attorney General IR 241 (SC) 320 (rtf via here) (Henchy J; Griffin and Parke JJ concurring; see (1998) 20 DULJ (ns) 101, 141-152).
 And the public interest in the finality of litigation underpinned the successful application of the defence of res judicata in the Bricklayers’ Hall case.
 In other cases, a strong public policy is sufficient in its own terms to preclude an award of restitution for unjust enrichment.
 For example, in Banque Financière de la Cité v Parc (Battersea) Ltd UKHL 7, 1 AC 221, Lord Hoffmann noted that there could be “reasons of policy for denying a remedy” of restitution for unjust enrichment ( 1 AC 221, 234), and Lord Clyde remarked that “there may be circumstances where on grounds which may be described as grounds of public policy a remedy may be refused” (ibid, 237).
 The Bricklayers’ Hall case again provides an example: Keane J denied the Corporation’s claim for policy reasons, not only those underlying the defence of res judicata, but also to maintain the integrity of the planning code (see (1998) 20 DULJ (ns) 101, 165-167).
+And in Bank of Ireland Mortgage Bank v Murray IEHC 234 (12 April 2019) Baker J held that a claim in unjust enrichment cannot indirectly enforce an otherwise invalid contract, though she held that this policy-motivated defence was not established on the facts.
 This is the second role for policy in the law of restitution for unjust enrichment: it generates policy-motivated defences that stand beside the other three categories of defences.

 Even though there are two contexts in which policy has legitimate roles to play, nevertheless care must be taken when deploying it.
 As the Chief Justice has recently reminded us, “public policy has often been described as an ‘unruly horse’ …” (HAH v SAA IESC 40 (15 June 2017) [2.7] (Clarke J; O’Donnell, MacMenamin, Laffoy and O’Malley JJ concurring)).
 As Burrough J remarked, introducing the equine metaphor, “when once you get astride of … [the unruly horse,] you never know where it will carry you.
 It may lead you from the sound law.
 It is never argued at all but when other points fail” (Richardson v Mellish (1824) 2 Bing 229, 252; 130 ER 294, 303; EngR 715 (2 July 1824) (pdf)).
 This is particularly true in the context of the law of restitution for unjust enrichment.
 There are many examples of unjust enrichment being equated with loose concepts such as unconscionability, or being said to be founded upon broad principles of equity or fairness or justice, or being treated simply as a vehicle for unfettered judicial discretion.
 Policy as a synonym for these concepts might be thrown into the mix.
 But this is unprincipled palm tree justice; and, as Keane J said in the Bricklayer’s Hall case, the law of restitution for unjust enrichment has avoided by palm tree justice by focussing on the four elements of the principle against unjust enrichment, and in particular – in the “unjust” phase of the enquiry – by focussing on whether the case belongs in a specific category of cause of action which justifies describing the enrichment the enrichment as unjust.
 The principle against unjust enrichment does not afford the court a discretion to apply subjective notions of unconscionability or unfairness or injustice; it is not a licence to rely upon public policy galloping away from legal principle.
 As Lord Reed put it in Revenue and Customs v The Investment Trust Companies AC 275, UKSC 29 (11 April 2017), a “claim based on unjust enrichment does not create a judicial licence to meet the perceived requirements of fairness on a case-by-case basis: legal rights arising from unjust enrichment should be determined by rules of law which are ascertainable and consistently applied” ( UKSC 29 (Lord Reed; Lords Neuberger, Mance, Carnwath and Hodge concurring; see also Lowick Rose LLP v Swynson Ltd AC 313, UKSC 32 (11 April 2017) (Lord Sumption; Lords Neuberger, Clarke and Hodge concurring)).
 Hence, whilst there are legitimate roles for policy in the context of causes of action and defences, there is no role for in the law of restitution for unjust enrichment for policy as a synonym for unbound discretion.